mtrebi/thread-pool/README.md

 }
 ```

 Now, we have to call the submit function with a subtle difference.
-Because we are using templates and type deduction, the parameter passed by ref needs to be called using **std::ref(param)** to make sure that we are passing it by ref and not by value.
+Because we are using templates and type deduction (universal references), the parameter passed by ref needs to be called using **std::ref(param)** to make sure that we are passing it by ref and not by value.

 ```c
 int result = 0;